jo-anne-liu/teiko-exam/README.md

 ### Why is the Code Written this Way?
 * Reproducibility – Every run produces the same set of artefacts (*.db, *.csv, *.png).
 You can version‑control the script and the generated files become a complete audit trail.
-* Modularity – Want to swap the statistical test?
-Just change the test= argument in compare_groups.
-Need a different filter (e.g., another tissue type)?
-Modify filter_pbmc or add a new filter function without touching the rest of the code.
+* Modularity – To swap the statistical test, just change the `test=` argument in compare_groups.
+To use a different filter (e.g., another tissue type), modify filter_pbmc or add a new filter function without touching the rest of the code.
 * Scalability – The bulk CSV load is wrapped in a single SQLite transaction, which is fast even for millions of rows.
-Later you could replace the CSV reader with pandas.read_csv for even larger files.
+Later you could replace the CSV reader with `pandas.read_csv` for even larger files.
-* Extensibility – Because each part returns a pandas.DataFrame, you can pipe the output into any downstream analysis (machine‑learning models, additional visualisations, export to Excel, etc.).
+* Extensibility – Because each part returns a `pandas.DataFrame`, you can pipe the output into any downstream analysis (machine‑learning models, additional visualisations, export to Excel, etc.).
 * Transparency – All SQL statements are explicit strings; you can inspect or log them for debugging or for sharing with collaborators who prefer raw SQL.